Ciyakang Community|Work hut moonlight dining

 Expected arrival at Hualien Station: 20:40

-Includes Shuttle from the train station to the tribe, cultural sharing and tour guide, meal expenses, tribe souvenir, group insurance.
+Includes Shuttle from the train station to the community, meal, musical perform, tour guide and activity, souvenir , group insurance.

 Reminders Casual wears and outdoorsy shoes are recommended.